stormpath/stormpath-framework-spec/password-reset.md

 This feature has two endpoints:

-  * The "forgot" endpoint, which is used for requesting a password reset email.
+  * The `/forgot` endpoint, which is used for requesting a password reset email.

-  * The "change" endpoint, which is used for setting a new password and is linked to from the password reset email.
+  * The `/change` endpoint, which is used for setting a new password and is linked to from the password reset email.
 This is where the user arrives with the `sptoken` that was sent in the email.

-## Forgot Password Endpoint
+## Forgot Password Endpoint (`/forgot`)

 This is the endpoint that a user will use if they want to request a password reset email.

-If the default account store of the stormapth application has the password reset workflow enabled, and `stormpath.web.forgotPassword.enabled` is not set to `false`, our library MUST intercept incoming requests at `stormpath.web.forgotPassword.uri` and follow the request handling procedure that is defined below.
+If the default account store of the stormapth application has the password reset workflow enabled, and `stormpath.web.forgotPassword.enabled` is not set to `false`, our library MUST inspect incoming requests at `stormpath.web.forgotPassword.uri` and follow the request handling procedure that is defined below, to determine if a response is required.

 ### Request Handling

-#### GET requests with `Accept: text/html`:
+#### GET Requests

-* If `stormpath.web.spa.enabled` is `false`, render a form which allows the user to request a password reset by entering their email address.
-If the request contains the query `?status=invalid_sptoken`, a message should be shown above the form:

-  > The password reset link you tried to use is no longer valid.
-Please request
-    a new link from the form below.

-* If `stormpath.web.spa.enabled` is `true`, return the SPA view.
+If the request prefers `text/html`, render the forgot-password form that is defined by `stormpath.web.forgotPassword.view`.

+There is no JSON response for the GET verb of this endpoint.

 #### POST Requests

 This endpoint accepts a post from the password reset request form, and the only field in this form is the `email` field.
-The endpoint should accept the content as `application/json` or `application/x-www-form-urlencoded`.
+The endpoint should pase the POST body content as `application/json` or `application/x-www-form-urlencoded`.

 The format of the request is (JSON example):